Greensboro Workplace Injury Lawyers Help Employees Seek Relief

 - Industrial accidents — No worksite is ever 100 percent safe, and the likelihood of serious injury increases with use of power tools and heavy machinery.

-What should you do after a workplace accident?
+What should you do after a workplace accident in North Carolina?

 As soon as you have suffered an on-the-job injury, you should immediately notify your supervisor regarding your accident and obtain medical attention promptly.
 If you didn’t file a written report at the time of the incident, it must be submitted within 30 days.
 Should your employer request that you make an appointment with a specific doctor, it’s important to attend and follow any medical advice.